-Students that withdraw from the university (no longer enrolled in any classes for the semester) are considered officially withdrawn.
+Students who withdraw from the university (no longer enrolled in any classes for the semester) are considered officially withdrawn.

 Students must either withdraw on UAConnect or submit a letter in writing to the Registrar's Office asking to be withdrawn.

 Students who officially withdraw may qualify for a cancellation or partial cancellation of

 tuition and fees based on the official date of the withdrawal (normally defined as the date recorded by web registration).

 Certain fees are not refundable.
 Examples are the New Student Fee, ID Card Fee, and First Year Experience Fee.